cognitedata/python-extractor-utils/schema/docs/keyvault.md

 ## Using values from Azure Key Vault

-The DB extractor also supports loading values from Azure Key Vault.
+The extractor also supports loading values from Azure Key Vault.
 To load a configuration value from Azure Key Vault, use the `!keyvault` tag followed by the name of the secret you want to load.
 For example, to load the value of the `my-secret-name` secret in Key Vault into a `password` parameter, configure your extractor like this:

 ``` yaml
 password: !keyvault my-secret-name